 From five star luxury to unique boutique boltholes, pull up a pew and knock knees at one of London’s best hotel bars.
-With some of the best cocktail menus in town, inspiring interiors and Instagram opportunities in every corner, here are our top 24 to wet your whistle at.
+With some of the best cocktail menus in town, inspiring interiors and Instagram opportunities in every corner, here are our top 24 to wet your whistle at, from London Cocktail Week and beyond.

 Lyaness, the bar at Bankside’s Sea Containers London, has been voted one of the World’s Top 50 Bars and we’re not surprised.
 Brainchild of the award-winning Mr Lyan – London’s top mixologist – expect seriously good cocktails that push the boundaries of booze and interiors just waiting to be Instagrammed.

 After a £15m renovation, iconic Mayfair hotel Flemings looks better than ever.
 Step back into the golden era of the 1930’s at the Manetta’s Bar – think polished rose gold and plush velvet.
-Take a seat at the bar, order a martini and knock knees for ultimate date night.
+Take a seat at the bar and order a martini for the ultimate date night.

 If you’ve ever walked the stretch of Piccadilly, you’ll be familiar with The Athenaeum’s incredible living wall that tumbles down the hotel’s exterior.
 On rainy London days head inside and admire the feature, cocktail in hand, at the iconic hotel’s bar.
 Definitely one for whisky lovers, the bar boasts no less than 100 bottles, ranging from exciting new brands to old and rare varieties.